dotnet/docs/docs/machine-learning/tutorials/phone-calls-anomaly-detection.md

 ## Time series anomaly detection

 Time series anomaly detection is the process of detecting time-series data outliers; points on a given input time-series where the behavior isn't what was expected, or "weird".
-These anomalies can be typical indicative of some events of interest in the problem domain: a cyber-attack on user accounts, power outage, bursting RPS on a server, memory leak, etc.
+These anomalies are typically indicative of some events of interest in the problem domain: a cyber-attack on user accounts, power outage, bursting RPS on a server, memory leak, etc.

 To find anomaly on time series, you should first determine the period of the series.
 Then, the time series can be decomposed into several components as `Y = T + S + R`, where `Y` is the original series, `T` is the trend component, `S` is the seasonal componnent and `R` is the residual component of the series.
 This step is called [decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series).
 Finally, detection is performed on the residual component to find the anomalies.
 In ML.NET, The SR-CNN algorithm is an advanced and novel algorithm that is based on Spectral Residual (SR) and Convolutional Neural Network(CNN) to detect anomaly on time-series( Refer to the [Time-Series Anomaly Detection Service at Microsoft](https://arxiv.org/pdf/1906.03821.pdf) paper for more details on this algorithm).